What is a Metabolic Cart?

 - The Mixing Chamber System.
 Mixing Chamber Systems typically adds 2 additional components: a Non-rebreathing Valve and a Mixing Chamber.
 The Non-rebreathing Valve allows only Expiratory Air into the Mixing Chamber.
 The Mixing Chamber mixes the Expiratory Air for a more homogeneous sample.
 The gas sample is then drawn directly from the Mixing Chamber to be analyzed by the Gas Analyzers.

 BOTH System types have their respective advantages and disadvantages.
-However, AEI and many researchers believe that Mixing Chamber Systems advantages far outweigh the disadvantages and are more accurate in determining VO2 and VCO2.
+However, AEI and many researchers believe that Mixing Chamber Systems advantages far outweigh the disadvantages and are more accurate in determining VO2 and VCO2 than other VO2 Max machines.